HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/README.md

-The more rough the ground, the less intensity will shoot right back at the radar in any one direction because the radiation will be spread out in different directions; however regardless of the incidence angle, light is more likely to go back to the radar than miss it.
+The more rough the ground, the less intensity will shoot right back at the radar in any one direction because the radiation will be spread out in different directions; however regardless of the incidence angle, radiation is more likely to go back to the radar than miss it.
 The following graph shows this in more detail.
 Higher radar backscatter means higher pixel intensity.